-1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+- 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known.

-This is a non-project action that covers the entire city and is not site specific.
-Any new school development that occurs will be connected to municipal water sources.

-2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-New construction associated with school development must be connected to sewer rather than septic systems.

-c.
-Water runoff (including stormwater):

-Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Give general description, purpose, and approximate quantities if known. - N/A This is a non-project action that covers the entire city and is not site specific.
+Any new development such as future park development or related capital facilities projects that occur will be connected to municipal water sources. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+New construction associated with park development must be connected to sewer rather than septic systems. - c.
+Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-This is a non-project action.
-Future development will add impervious areas.
-All development will be subject to stormwater standards and regulations.
+Future development on parks and trails may add impervious areas (e.g. parking lots, trails).
+All development will be subject to stormwater standards.

-2) Could waste materials enter ground or surface waters?
-If so, generally describe.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Future projects will be required to obtain all relevant permits and be subject to development regulations in effect at the time of application to address specific impacts.
-Please see supplemental sheet for non-project actions.

-3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-New projects are subject to applicable storm water regulations in effect at the time of application and drainage review will be required to be analyzed off-site.

-4) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:
+- 2) Could waste materials enter ground or surface waters?
+If so, generally describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+The City is subject to the Western Washington NPDES Permit.
+Future park development and related capital facilities projects will be required to obtain all relevant permits and be subject to development regulations in effect at the time of application. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development. - 4) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Future projects within Black Diamond must comply with applicable requirements of Federal, State, and local laws.
+N/A - This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development and related capital facilities projects within Black Diamond must comply with applicable requirements of Federal, State and local law.
 These regulations serve to mitigate impacts to water.